Forecast: Hazy humidity before overnight rain

 There’s a 40 percent chance of showers and thunderstorms, mainly after 3 a.m., the National Weather Service said.
 Some of those storms could produce heavy rain, Avery said.

-The National Weather Service says the showers and storms may continue into the day Friday, primarily before 4 p.m.
+The weather service said the showers and storms may continue into the day Friday, primarily before 4 p.m.

+"We’ll have a cold front across the area Friday," said Faye Morrone, a weather service meteorologist in Upton.
+"What that will mean is showers and thunderstorms."

+The weather service predicts a high in the low 80s Friday with a low near 60.
+The rain will give way to drier weather Friday night, Morrone said.
+Saturday and Sunday should stay dry.

-Avery predicts low humidity on both days.
+Avery predicted low humidity on both days.
 Saturday will be “absolutely gorgeous,” he said.
-Long Islanders can expect cooler temperatures in the upper 70s on Saturday.
-Temperatures will heat up a bit on Sunday with highs in the low 80s, according to Avery.
+Long Islanders can expect temperatures in the upper 70s on Saturday, heating up a bit on Sunday with highs in the low 80s, according to Avery.

 Comments